1966–67 Chicago Bulls season: Regular season

-While the expansion draft left them with a glut of untested or past-their-prime players from the more established teams around the league, head coach Johnny "Red" Kerr and assistant-former teammate Al Bianchi got the most out of the group.
-A Chicago native and former NBA player with the Syracuse Nationals, Philadelphia 76ers and Baltimore Bullets, Kerr had never coached at the pro level previously, but his local roots and likable personality made him a popular choice from a marketing standpoint if nothing else.
+The expansion draft left the Bulls with a roster full of untested and past-their-prime candidates.
+First-rounder Dave Schellhase spent his first season on the bench, and only Erwin Mueller made a contribution among the 10 picks.
+Nonetheless, the ability of head coach Johnny "Red" Kerr and his assistant-former teammate Al Bianchi to get the most out of the group allowed them to be relevant from the start.
+Even though Kerr had never coached at the pro level previously, his extensive experience as a player with the Syracuse Nationals, Philadelphia 76ers and Baltimore Bullets and affable personality served him well in the face of some trying times.

-The Bulls earned their first victory on October 15, a 104–97 win over the St. Louis Hawks on the road that raised eyebrows around the league.
-Beforehand, Hawks player-coach Richie Guerin had predicted the expansion club wouldn't win more than 20 games the entire season.
+The Bulls broke out of the gate quickly on October 15 with a 104–97 road win over the St. Louis Hawks that raised eyebrows around the league.
+Beforehand, Hawks coach Richie Guerin had predicted the expansion club would not win more than 20 games the entire season.
 The starting lineup on opening night included center Len Chappell, forwards Bob Boozer and Don Kojis and guards Jerry Sloan and Guy Rodgers, a three-time All-Star and most established player on the roster.
-Rodgers led the way with a game-high 37 points.
+Rodgers led the way with a game-high 37 points in the inaugural victory.

-The Bulls extended their record to 2–0 by defeating the San Francisco Warriors 119–116 at the Amphitheater.
-Then behind 34 points and 18 assists by Rodgers, they extended the win streak to three games with a 134–124 triumph over the defending Western Division champions Los Angeles Lakers at home.
-Their modest talent level eventually brought the Bulls down to the Earth, but not before they posted a respectable 33-48 record and secured a postseason berth.
+The Bulls extended their record to 2–0 in a 119-116 victory over the San Francisco Warriors at the Amphitheater.
+Behind 34 points and 18 assists by Rodgers, they extended the win streak to three games in a 134–124 triumph over the defending Western Division champions Los Angeles Lakers at home.
+A lack of star power and inside presence brought the team down to the Earth before long, but not before it surprised the basketball world with a postseason berth.

-Kerr was named Coach of the Year, while center Erwin Mueller earned a spot on the All-Rookie Team.
+Kerr was named Coach of the Year, while Mueller earned a spot on the All-Rookie Team.
 Rodgers led the league in assists with 11.2 per game (including a club record 24 against the New York Knicks on December 21) and paced the team in scoring at 18.0 points per game.
-Rodgers and Sloan represented the team in the annual NBA All-Star Game.
+Rodgers and Sloan represented the team in the NBA All-Star Game.